revanthchristober/Image-Recognition-with-OpenCV/README.md

 ## License

-This project is licensed under the GNU 3.0 License.
+This project is licensed under the GPL 3.0 License.
 See the [LICENSE](LICENSE) file for more details.